Firearm Injuries in Oklahoma

 Link to Spanish version.

-- On average at least one person dies every day from firearm injury in Oklahoma.
+- On average at least one person dies every day from a firearm injury in Oklahoma.

-- An average of 473 Oklahomans die each year from firearm-related injuries.
+- Approximately 450 Oklahomans die each year from firearm-related injuries:

 - Firearm injuries are the third leading cause of injury death in Oklahoma behind motor vehicle crashes and unintentional poisoning.